ZhangZhuoSJTU/Web3Bugs/README.md

 + __O6__: Bugs that are not considered as such by the project.
 This can be due to disagreements between the auditors and the project (common in early contests), no explicit code affected by the bug, or intentional behavior that aligns with the business model (where the business model may be flawed).
 + __O7__: Doubtful findings, which we believe may be invalid, duplicated, or non-critical (common in early contests).

-### Bugs with Simple and Generic Testing Oracles
+### Bugs with Simple and General Testing Oracles

-These are bugs that can be detected using simple and generic oracles and do not require an in-depth understanding of the code semantics.
+These are bugs that can be detected using simple and general oracles and do not require an in-depth understanding of the code semantics.

 + __L1__: Reentrancy.
 + __L2__: Rounding issues or precision loss.